-Columbine! © Rita Jacques 2020.
-My garden.
-Windsor, Ontario.
+Some of my zinnia flowers resemble pineapples with a crown! © Rita Jacques 2020.
+My garden in Windsor, Ontario.

-Springtime! © Rita Jacques 2020.
-My front yard.
-Windsor, Ontario.
+© Rita Jacques 2020.
+Succulent flowers.
+My patio, Windsor, Ontario.

 I don’t believe Hell to be full of flames.
 Nope.
 Being a gardener, I think it’s full of slugs and snails.
 Don’t get me wrong.
 I try hard to love all of God’s creatures.
 But I think it would be easier for me to love some of them from afar.
 Like away from my garden!… Continue reading Little Garden Critters!